 - 2 gloves garlic minced

 - 1 large red bell pepper chopped

 - 1 TBS olive oil

-- ½ tsp chili powder (any variation is great here - adobo, chipotle, etc)
+- ½ teaspoon chili powder any variation is great here - adobo, chipotle, etc

 - ½ cup chopped fresh cilantro

 In a large skillet, add olive oil and heat over medium/high heat.
 Add onion, jalapeno, garlic, and red pepper; saute for 3-4 minutes or until becoming tender.